fedy2/cwq/README.md

 # cwq
 A small tool to import and export CloudWatch query definitions.

+Withi this tool you can:
+* backup your query definitions
+* restore your query definitions
+* copy the query definitions between different AWS accounts
+* generate/produce your query definitions locally and then import them

 ## Installation
-Download and manually install the executable from the release tab.
+Download and manually install the executable from the [release page](https://github.com/fedy2/cwq/releases).

 ### Installation via package manager
 Coming soon.